tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp-introduction.rst

 -  High availability: A minimum of 12 overcloud nodes are needed for control plane roles for a high availability deployment:

-   -  3x contrail-config (includes Contrail control)
+   -  3x contrail-config (includes TF control)

    -  3x contrail-analytics